Category: Audit

 Why you might need an audit of your financial statements

-There are many benefits to having an audit of a Company’s financial statements especially for privately held businesses with revenue over $1,000,000.
-An audit provides the highest level of assurance that a Company’s financial statements are fairly stated (in all...
+There are numerous advantages to conducting an audit of a company’s financial statements, particularly for privately held businesses with revenues exceeding $1,000,000.
+An audit provides the highest level of assurance that a company’s financial statements present a fair view (in...

 Changes to partnership audit procedures may prompt the need for review

-Congress recently enacted significant changes to partnership audit and adjustment rules which are expected to dramatically increase the audit rates for partnerships.
-These changes will require partners to carefully review, if not revise, their partnership’s operating agreement.
-The new rules...
+Congress recently enacted significant changes to partnership audit and adjustment rules, expected to lead to higher audit rates for partnerships.
+Partners should carefully review and possibly revise their partnership's operating agreement in response to these changes.
+While these rules generally...

 Audit statute for net operating losses

-Did you know that audits of net operating losses (NOLs) and other carryforwards can reach back past the otherwise applicable statute of limitation?
-Some amounts that are created in a prior year and carried over to the current year's return...
+Did you know that audits of net operating losses (NOLs) and other carryforwards can extend beyond the usual statute of limitations?
+Certain amounts generated in prior years and carried over to the current year's return can impact taxable income calculations....